1.1 Definitions. In these Conditions, the following definitions apply:

-(c) Under the Data Protection Act 1998 those individuals referred to at clause 14.3(a) above have the right to apply for a copy of the information about them held by the Seller, for which the Seller may charge a small fee, and have the right to correct any inaccuracies in any such information held.
+(c) Under the Data Protection Act 2018 and the General Data protection Regulations those individuals referred to at clause 14.3(a) above have the right to apply for a copy of the information about them held by the Seller and have the right to correct any inaccuracies in any such information held by contacting [email protected]

 14.4 Waiver and cumulative remedies: